Jeiwan/uniswapv3-book/content/docs/milestone_3/more-on-fixed-point-numbers.md

 You probably remember that we used `PRBMath` earlier in the book to implement multiply-then-divide operation that doesn't overflow during multiplication.
 If you check `PRBMath.sol` contract, you'll notice `sqrt` function.
-However, the function doesn't support fixed-point numbers, as the function description points at.
+However, the function doesn't support fixed-point numbers, as the function description says.
 You can give it a try and see that `PRBMath.sqrt(5000)` results in `70`, which is an integer number with lost precision (without the fractional part).

 If you check [prb-math](https://github.com/paulrberg/prb-math) repo, you'll see these contracts: `PRBMathSD59x18.sol`